 Amortization of intangibles.
 Amortization of intangibles generally represents costs incurred by an acquired company or other third party to build value prior to our acquisition of the intangible assets.
 As such, it is effectively part of the transaction costs of the acquisition rather than ongoing costs of operating our core business.
 As a result, we believe that exclusion of these costs in presenting non-GAAP financial measures provides management and investors a more effective means of evaluating its historical performance and projected costs and the potential for realizing cost efficiencies within our core business.
 Amortization of intangibles will recur in future periods.

-Patent damages finding.
-We believe that exclusion of charges related to the patent damages finding is useful to management and investors in evaluating the performance of our ongoing operations on a period-to-period basis and relative to our competitors, as this amount relates to a judgment in litigation and does not reflect a continuing cost of operating our core business.
-In this regard, we note that expenses of this type are infrequent in nature.
+Tax impact associated with the option exchange.
+During the first quarter of fiscal 2010 we completed a shareholder approved exchange of options for restricted stock which resulted in a tax benefit.
+We believe the exclusion of the tax benefit related to this option exchange is useful to management and investors in evaluating the performance of our ongoing operations on a period-to-period basis and relative to our competitors.
+In this regard, we note that charges of this type are infrequent in nature.

-"Safe Harbor'' Statement under the Private Securities Litigation Reform Act of 1995: With the exception of historical information, the statements set forth above, including, without limitation, those contained in the discussion of "Business Outlook" above, and the reconciliation of forward-looking diluted earnings per share below, contain forward-looking statements that involve risk and uncertainties.
+"Safe Harbor'' Statement under the Private Securities Litigation Reform Act of 1995: With the exception of historical information, the statements set forth above, including, without limitation, those contained in the discussion of “Business Outlook” above, and the reconciliation of forward-looking diluted earnings per share below, contain forward-looking statements that involve risk and uncertainties.
 We expressly disclaim any obligation or undertaking to release publicly any updates or changes to these forward-looking statements that may be made to reflect any future events or circumstances.
 We wish to caution readers that a number of important factors could cause actual results to differ materially from those in the forward-looking statements.
-These factors include the effects of ongoing lawsuits, such as the action brought by Broadcom, which present inherent risks, any of which could have a material adverse effect on our business, financial condition, or results of operations.
-Such potential risks include continuing expenses of litigation, risk of loss of patent rights and/or monetary damages, risk of injunction against the sale of products incorporating the technology in question, counterclaims, attorneys' fees, and diversion of management's attention from other business matters.
-Such potential risks also include, with respect to the Broadcom litigation, the ability to make design change implementations, the availability of customer resources to complete any re-qualification or re-testing that may be needed, and the ability to maintain favorable working relationships with Emulex suppliers of SerDes modules.
-In addition, the fact that the economy generally, and the technology and storage segments specifically, have been in a state of uncertainty makes it difficult to determine if past experience is a good guide to the future and makes it impossible to determine if markets will grow or shrink in the short term.
-The current economic downturn and the resulting disruptions in world credit and equity markets that are creating economic uncertainty for our customers and the storage networking market as a whole has and could continue to adversely affect our revenues and results of operations.
+The fact that the economy generally, and the technology and storage segments specifically, have been in a state of uncertainty makes it difficult to determine if past experience is a good guide to the future and makes it impossible to determine if markets will grow or shrink in the short term.
+Disruptions in world credit and equity markets and the resulting economic uncertainty for our customers and the storage networking market as a whole has resulted in a downturn in information technology spending that has and could continue to adversely affect our revenues and results of operations.
 Furthermore, the effect of any actual or potential unsolicited offers to acquire us may have an adverse effect on our operations.
 As a result of this uncertainty, we are unable to predict with any accuracy what future results might be.
-Other factors affecting these forward-looking statements include, but are not limited to, the following: faster than anticipated decline in the storage networking market; slower than expected growth of the storage networking market or the failure of our Original Equipment Manufacturer (OEM) customers to successfully incorporate our products into their systems; our dependence on a limited number of customers and the effects of the loss of, or decrease or delays in orders by any such customers, or the failure of such customers to make timely payments; the emergence of new or stronger competitors as a result of consolidation movements in the market; the timing and market acceptance of our or our OEM customers' new or enhanced products; costs associated with entry into new areas of the storage technology market; the variability in the level of our backlog and the variable and seasonal procurement patterns of our customers; any inadequacy of our intellectual property protection and the costs of actual or potential third-party claims of infringement and any related indemnity obligations or adverse judgments; impairment charges, including but not limited to goodwill and intangible assets; changes in tax rates or legislation; the effect of acquisitions; the effects of terrorist activities; natural disasters, such as the earthquake and resulting tsunami off the coast of Japan in March 2011 and the significant flooding in various parts of Thailand in October 2011, and any resulting disruption in our supply chain or customer purchasing patterns or any other resulting economic or political instability; the highly competitive nature of the markets for our products as well as pricing pressures that may result from such competitive conditions; the effects of changes in our business model to separately charge for software; the effect of rapid migration of customers towards newer, lower cost product platforms; possible transitions from board or box level to application specific integrated circuit (ASIC) solutions for selected applications; a shift in unit product mix from higher-end to lower-end or mezzanine card products; a faster than anticipated decrease in the average unit selling prices or an increase in the manufactured cost of our products; delays in product development; our reliance on third-party suppliers and subcontractors for components and assembly; our ability to attract and retain key technical personnel; our ability to benefit from research and development activities; our dependence on international sales and internationally produced products; changes in accounting standards; and the potential effects of global warming and any resulting regulatory changes on our business.
-These and other factors could cause actual results to differ materially from those in the forward-looking statements and are discussed in our filings with the Securities and Exchange Commission, including our recent filings on Forms 10-K and 10-Q, under the caption "Risk Factors."
+Other factors affecting these forward-looking statements include, but are not limited to, the following: slower than expected growth of the storage networking market or the failure of our Original Equipment Manufacturer (OEM) customers to successfully incorporate our products into their systems; our dependence on a limited number of customers and the effects of the loss of, or decrease or delays in orders by any such customers, or the failure of such customers to make payments; the emergence of new or stronger competitors as a result of consolidation movements in the market; the timing and market acceptance of our or our OEM customers' new or enhanced products; unexpected costs associated with entry into new markets; the variability in the level of our backlog and the variable and seasonal procurement patterns of our customers; impairment charges, including but not limited to goodwill, intangible assets and equity investments recorded under the cost method; changes in tax rates or legislation; the effects of terrorist activities, natural disasters and resulting political or economic instability; the highly competitive nature of the markets for tour products as well as pricing pressures that may result from such competitive conditions; any inability to successfully implement changes in our revenue model to separately charge for software; the effect of rapid migration of customers towards newer, lower cost product platforms; possible transitions from board or box level to application specific computer chip solutions for selected applications; a shift in unit product mix from higher-end to lower-end or mezzanine card products; a decrease in the average unit selling prices or an increase in the manufactured cost of our products; delays in product development; our reliance on third-party suppliers and subcontractors for components and assembly; any inadequacy of our intellectual property protection and the costs of actual or potential third-party claims of infringement and any related indemnity obligations or adverse judgements; our ability to attract and retain key technical personnel; our ability to benefit from research and development activities; our dependence on international sales and internationally produced products; the effect of acquisitions; including the recent acquisition of ServerEngines; changes in accounting standards; and the potential effects of global warming and any resulting regulatory changes on our business.
+We have and will incur charges associated with the acquisition of ServerEngines.
+As the valuation and purchase price allocation has not been finalized, we are unable to predict the impact of various post-acquisition charges, including amortization of intangibles and stock-based compensation.
+These and other factors could cause actual results to differ materially from those in the forward-looking statements and are discussed in our filings with the Securities and Exchange Commission, including its recent filings on Forms 10-K and 10-Q, under the caption “Risk Factors.”

 This news release refers to various products and companies by their trade names.
 In most, if not all, cases these designations are claimed as trademarks or registered trademarks by their respective companies.